nginxinc/nginx-gateway-fabric/docs/installation.md

    nginx-gateway-5d4f4c7db7-xk2kq   2/2     Running   0          112s
    ```

-## Expose NGINX Kubernetes Gateway
+## Expose NGINX Gateway Fabric

-You can gain access to NGINX Kubernetes Gateway by creating a `NodePort` Service or a `LoadBalancer` Service.
+You can gain access to NGINX Gateway Fabric by creating a `NodePort` Service or a `LoadBalancer` Service.

 > Important
 >
-> The Service manifests expose NGINX Kubernetes Gateway on ports 80 and 443, which exposes any
+> The Service manifests expose NGINX Gateway Fabric on ports 80 and 443, which exposes any
 > Gateway [Listener](https://gateway-api.sigs.k8s.io/references/spec/#gateway.networking.k8s.io/v1beta1.Listener)
 > configured for those ports.
 If you'd like to use different ports in your listeners,
 > update the manifests accordingly.